housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 ![Service worker dist HTML](assets/progressive-angular-applications/service-worker-only-html.png){: .article-image-with-border }

-Just like you would except, the only HTML file in our production folder, `index.html`, is cached.
+As expected, the only HTML file in our production folder, `index.html`, is cached.
 Remember that Angular is a Single Page Application, where the final output consists of a single HTML file that dynamically changes based on the JavaScript we have.
 Now that we have a decent understanding of how `sw-precache` allows us to set up a service worker, let's add some more configurations to `sw-precache-config.js`.

 {% highlight javascript %}
 module.exports = {